brixxcz6/ai-automation-demo/README.md

 ## Future Plans
 - Handle errors better
 - Make it easier to use for different inputs
 - Possibly turn it into a small app

-## How to run
-1. Clone the repo
-2. Install dependencies (`pip install -r requirements.txt`)
-3. Add your API key in a `.env` file
-4. Run `python ai-automation-v1.py`